conondaFCC/hello-world/eclipse.md

 * **FIXME and XXX** and DONE > FIXME = bad code not working, XXX = bad code but working, DONE = change tags to when done.
 Needs to be added by hand via Windows > Preferences > Java -> Compiler -> Task Tags.
 * **Save your custom views!** Setup your custom views for eclipse then save them as a perspective.
 * **rename a Method in multiple files?** Use the integrated rename tool with Ctrl+1, then use rename in Workspace so Eclipse will handle all the dependencies.
+* **generate Constructor using fields** Use class attributes to generate a constructor, rightclick the attribute of a class choose > Source > Generate Constructor using fields > select fields needed for constructor.
+Note: insert will be on cursor position!
+* **generate code, insert on cursor** Most of auto generated code, like Getter and Setters, constructor etc. can be set to an insert location just be having the cursor where you want the code to be generated.
 ### Eclipse search Tool
 open search tool with Ctrl+H.
 #### find all occurencies of a method, find method